Understanding Twilio's Unusual Options Activity | Benzinga

 Understanding Twilio's Unusual Options Activity

-On Friday, shares of Twilio (NYSE:TWLO) saw unusual options activity.
-After the option alert, the stock price moved down to $376.38.
+Shares of Twilio (NYSE:TWLO) saw some unusual options activity on Wednesday.
+Following the unusual option alert, the stock price moved up to $370.82.

 - Sentiment: BEARISH